DOT Customer Service

 One-way Street Conversions

 All proposals for one-way street conversions must first be reviewed by the local Community Board to ensure that there is general community agreement to the proposed change.
 Therefore, citizens should first make a request in writing to the local Community Board.
-The Community Board will review the proposed change and, if the Board supports the change, will forward the request to DOT for investigation.
-Find your community board
+The Community Board will review the proposed change and, if the Board supports the change, they will forward the request to NYC DOT for investigation.
+Find your Community board